 She and her husband were pioneer settlers of Kansas, and later as a widow she went to Oklahoma.
 They are profiled in a thick book about the history of Kansas.

-The McColloughs had six children -- Margaret "Maggie" Winkler, Nora "Edith" Kennedy, Ella Iona Downs, Caroline Ada "Carrie" Kennedy, Amelia Isophene DeLong and Arthur Delbert McCollough.
+The McColloughs together produced a brood of six children -- Margaret "Maggie" Winkler, Nora "Edith" Kennedy, Ella Iona Downs, Caroline Ada "Carrie" Kennedy, Amelia Isophene DeLong and Arthur Delbert McCollough.

 Within a month of marriage, on March 25, 1878, the McColloughs migrated west to Kansas.
 They settled near Rossville in Shawnee County, KS.
 Much of what we know about their rest of their lives is published in William G. Cutler's 1883 book, History of the State of Kansas.
 The chapter on Shawnee County (Part 45) states that Remulous: